Cart 0

 For $1150* (cad), you get:

-• 7 core modules (plus a bonus module), delivered over 8 weeks - Each module includes an audio teaching where I walk through my real experiences planning and teaching art workshops as an introverted maker, plus a written reference guide with key steps and frameworks to revisit.
+• 7 core modules (plus a bonus module), delivered over 8 weeks - Each module has an audio lesson where I walk through what I’ve learned about planning and hosting art workshops as an introverted maker.
 Modules are released weekly with a catch-up week mid-way, giving you time to work through at your own pace.

-• Reflection questions and practical resources for each module - prompts to help you think through your own workshop ideas, plus useful resources and tools I've created, and curated readings and links I've found genuinely helpful.
+• Weekly reflection questions, practice prompts, & practical resources - To help you think through your own workshop ideas, plus useful resources and tools I've created, and curated readings and links I've found genuinely helpful.

-Wondrous Workshops will open for registration in early 2026!
+Wondrous Workshops will begin in Early March, with doors opening in February.
 Join the waitlist for early access delights!

 — Athena, slab mug workshop participant 2024